OUR ARTISTIC DIRECTOR

 Jeff Hamer studied trombone at the University of Missouri – Kansas City Conservatory of Music.
 He has performed on more than twenty recordings, including Tim Whitmer, the New Vintage Big Band, Kerry Strayer Orchestra, Boulevard Big Band, and others.
 As a freelance artist he has performed with Natalie Cole, Debby Boone, and with such touring groups as The World Famous Glenn Miller Orchestra, Jimmy Dorsey, and Guy Lombardo Orchestras.
 Jeff is a principal and global director of IT for HOK.

 John Kizilarmut has performed and recorded with a wide range of artists and ensembles, including Matthew Wilson, Branford Marsalis, DJ Starscream, and the Des Moines Symphony.
 He is a frequent guest performer and clinician at percussion and jazz festivals throughout the midwest, and most recently performed with TOCA artist Jamal Mohamed and Marimba One artist Matthew Coley at the 2013 PASIC convention in Indianapolis, IN.

 Paul Andrew Roberts has been performing in Kansas City since the mid-1980’s both as a bass trombonist and pianist.
 In the early 1990’s Paul left Kansas City to serve our country in the United States Marines where he played bass trombone and led several musical ensembles.
 Paul holds a bachelors degree in Music Composition from the University of Missouri - Kansas City Conservatory of Music and Dance and currently performs regularly with Ida McBeth.
 In addition to being a fine bass trombonist and pianist, Paul is an excellent composer/arranger and is one of KCJO's staff arrangers.

 Rod Fleeman has been a professional guitarist for over 30 years.
 Following his studies at the University of Miami, Rod moved to New York City where he toured and recorded extensively with the jazz fusion group Dry Jack.
 Since returning to Kansas City in 1981, he has toured and recorded with such artists as Marilyn Maye, Karrin Allyson, Jay McShann, Claude Williams and Interstring.
-Rod currently serves on the staff at the University of Missouri - Kansas City Conservatory of Music and Dance and the Kansas City Kansas Community College.
+Rod currently serves on the staff at Kansas City Kansas Community College.